Thenlie/mdnman/lib/javascript/web_api/webotp_api/index.md

 OTP use cases include:

-- Improving sign-in security by using a phone number as an extra factor (i.e. for two-factor authentication (2FA) or multifactor authentication (MFA)).
+- Improving sign-in security by using a phone number as an extra factor (i.e., for two-factor authentication (2FA) or multifactor authentication (MFA)).
 - Verifying sensitive actions such as payments.

 The WebOTP API allows web apps to expedite this validation process by copying the OTP from the SMS and passing it to the app automatically after the user has provided consent (most native platforms have an equivalent API).